exler/fileigloo/README.md

 ## Configuration

-All configuration is done through environment variables.
+All configuration is done through environment variables or CLI flags.

 ### Local storage